shivangbelwariar96/booknotes/system-design/system-design-interview/chapter13/README.md

  * Key-value store is used for storing chat history.
 When offline user goes online, they will see their chat history and missed messages.

 ### Storage

+NOTE:
+you can store the locally & on server both

+### 1. **Relational Database (RDBMS)**:
+- **SQLite**: On the client side, WhatsApp uses SQLite, a lightweight, relational database management system.
+SQLite is embedded within the WhatsApp application on the user's device and is used to store conversations locally.
+This ensures that messages are readily available without the need to download them from the server every time the app is opened.

+### 2. **NoSQL Database**:
+- **Mnesia**: On the server side, WhatsApp uses Mnesia, an Erlang-based distributed database management system.
+Mnesia is a NoSQL database that provides real-time key/value lookup, high fault tolerance, dynamic reconfiguration, and the ability to handle complex objects.
+Mnesia is well-suited for storing data and temporary messages due to its scalability and integration with Erlang, the primary programming language used in WhatsApp's backend infrastructure.

 One important decision for the storage/data layer is whether we should go with a SQL or NoSQL database.

 To make the decision, we need to examine the read/write access patterns.